HQarroum/optional/README.md

 ## Example

-Imagine that you would like to override the behaviour of the `atoi` function so that it does not return a misleading `0` value if the input string is invalid, but a not-an-int value instead.
+Imagine that you would like to override the behaviour of the `strtol` function so that it returns a not-an-int value if the input is invalid.
 Here is how you would do that using `optional` :

 ```c++
 /**